-(15) In its 2021 Stability Programme, Finland's general government deficit is planned to decrease to 2.9% of GDP in 2022, mainly due to a discontinuation of the temporary support measures adopted in 2020 and 2021.
-The general government debt ratio is planned to increase to 72.4% of GDP in 2022.
-The Commission's 2021 spring forecast has lower deficit (2.1% of GDP) and debt ratios (70.1% of GDP), mainly reflecting a stronger economic recovery in 2022.
+(16) In its 2021 Stability Programme, Lithuania's general government deficit is planned to decrease to 6.0% of GDP in 2022, mainly due to a discontinuation of the temporary support measures adopted in 2020 and 2021.
+The general government debt ratio is planned to increase to 54.2% of GDP in 2022.
+These projections are in line with the Commission's 2021 spring forecast, which expects the general government deficit at 6.0%, while the debt-to-GDP ratio is set to reach 54.1% of GDP.

-Based on the Commission's forecast, the overall fiscal stance as defined above - also including the impact on aggregate demand in 2022 from investment financed by both the national and the EU budgets, notably the Recovery and Resilience Facility - is estimated at 0.5% of GDP.11 The positive contribution of expenditure financed by Recovery and Resilience Facility grants and other EU funds is projected to increase by 0.1 percentage points of GDP.
-Nationally financed investment is projected to provide a contractionary contribution of 0.2 percentage points of GDP.12 Nationally financed primary current expenditure (net of discretionary revenue measures) is projected to provide a contractionary contribution of 0.4 percentage points of GDP.
+Based on the Commission's forecast, the overall fiscal stance as defined above - also including the impact on aggregate demand in 2022 from investment financed by both the national and the EU budgets, notably the Recovery and Resilience Facility - is estimated at -2.0% of GDP11.
+The positive contribution of expenditure financed by Recovery and Resilience Facility grants and other EU funds is projected to increase by 0.5 percentage points of GDP.
+Nationally financed investment is projected to provide a contractionary contribution of 0.3 percentage points of GDP.
+12 Nationally financed primary current expenditure (net of discretionary revenue measures) is projected to provide an expansionary contribution of 1.8 percentage points of GDP.

-- (16) The quality of Member States' budgetary measures appears particularly important.
+- (17) The quality of Member States' budgetary measures appears particularly important.
 Fiscal structural reforms aimed at improving the composition of national budgets can support potential growth, create much-needed fiscal space and help ensuring fiscal sustainability over the longer term, including in view of climate change and health challenges.
 On the revenue side, the COVID-19 crisis has reinforced the importance of reforms for more efficient and fairer public revenue systems.
 On the expenditure side, it has made even more crucial to increase the level and quality of sustainable and growth-enhancing investments, consistent with serving the objectives of enhancing growth potential, economic and social resilience and the green and digital twin transition.
-The Recovery and Resilience Plans will allow to improve the composition of national budgets. - (17) According to the programme's medium-term budgetary plans, the general government deficit is planned to decrease from 2.1% in 2023 to 1.7% of GDP in 2024.
+The Recovery and Resilience Plans will allow to improve the composition of national budgets. - (18) According to the programme's medium-term budgetary plans, the general government deficit is planned to decrease from 4.0% in 2023, to 2.2% of GDP in 2024.
+The general government deficit is planned to no longer exceed 3% of GDP in 2024.